 - Community underlies everything we do.
 We strive to support not just Clarifai devs, but all people everywhere who may benefit from AI.
 By working together, we are able to achieve more than we could accomplish individually.

-If you are interested in joining us, you can learn more about the Captains program and apply here!
 One of the unique perks of the Clarifai Captains program is that we are able to give early beta access to our latest models before we release them to the public.

 Anything exciting coming up for the Captains?